D2391

 Frequently Asked Questions

 No, D2391 is specifically for posterior teeth.
-For anterior teeth, consider using codes from the D2330 series.
+For anterior teeth, different codes such as D2330 should be used.

 Need help with dental coding?